swisspost/design-system/.changeset/red-cobras-cry.md

 '@swisspost/design-system-styles': major
 ---

-Removed deprecated accent colors and updated all relevant components, documentation, and utilities.
+Removed deprecated accent colors (nightblue, petrol, coral, olive, purple, aubergine and their light variations) and updated all relevant components, documentation, and utilities.